OnlyFans KPI Framework: The 15 Metrics Every Agency Should Track Daily

 15. Creator Revenue Per Content Piece

 Total monthly revenue divided by number of pieces published.
-This tells you content efficiency — are you getting full value from your production investment?
 A creator publishing 30 pieces/month and generating $8,000 is at $267/piece.
 One publishing 12 pieces and generating $10,000 is at $833/piece.
 More output is not always better output.

-Benchmark: Varies significantly by creator tier, but for actively managed creators, $400–$800 per content piece is a healthy range.
+Benchmark: $400–$800 per content piece for actively managed creators.
 Below $200 suggests content strategy isn’t optimized for the audience.

 Pulling All 15 Metrics from the API

 We run this every morning.
-The script hits several endpoints, normalizes the data, and populates our morning dashboard.
-Here’s the core pull:
+The script hits several endpoints, normalizes the data, and populates our morning dashboard:

 import requests